Calculator Library

 Click here to try our free online BMI calculator.

 BMI is calculated by dividing a person's weight by their height squared.
-The resulting number is then compared to a set of standardized categories to determine a person's weight status.
+The resulting number is then compared to standardized categories to determine a person's weight status.
 For adults, a BMI below 18.5 is considered underweight, a BMI between 18.5 and 24.9 is considered healthy, a BMI between 25 and 29.9 is considered overweight and a BMI of 30 or above is considered obese.

 How To Calculate BMI

 To calculate BMI, you'll need to know your weight and height.
-Weight can be measured in pounds (lbs) or kilograms (kg) and height can be measured in inches (in) or meters (m).
+Weight can be measured in pounds (lbs) or kilograms (kg), and height can be measured in inches (in) or meters (m).
 To calculate BMI, you can use either of the following formulas:

 Imperial Formula